Emplea-do/emplea_do/Readme.md

 # Running the project using Docker

-On project root run this command: `docker build -t emplea_do_net_core/dev . && docker run -it --publish 5001:5000 emplea_do_net_core/dev` and the app will be running at `localhost:5001`.
+On project root run `docker build -t emplea_do_net_core/dev . && docker run -it --publish 5001:5000 emplea_do_net_core/dev` to build and run the container, the app will be available at `localhost:5001`.

 ### Enabling authentication for Docker container

-1. Make a copy of the `appsettings.json.template` file located inside the Web directory

-2. Rename it `appsettings.json`

-3. Fill each corresponding key value for every specific service
+1. Edit `appsettings.json` and fill each corresponding missing [key, value] for every specific service.

+2. Run docker container again with `docker build -t emplea_do_net_core/dev . && docker run -it --publish 5001:5000 emplea_do_net_core/dev`